fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 ## Approach and background

 A Fab Lab, or digital fabrication laboratory, is a place to play, to create, to mentor and to invent: a place for learning and innovation.
 Fab Labs provide access to the environment, the skills, the materials and the advanced technology to allow anyone anywhere to make (almost) anything.

-Overcoming difficulties
-How to get over technical problems - that’s 50% of DFM!

-Expectation that digital things just work even the name 3d printer is misleading Don’t come in with the expectation that things will just work It is as messy and and hands-on as any craft process

-Preparing for sessions
-Reading/watching videos
-Time expectations
-Student helper time in lab
-Coming in Tuesday mornings
+It is a workshop space, but it is also a [global network of labs](https://www.fablabs.io/labs/map) and a community of people working together to learn, explore and make.

+It is a working practice based on the free sharing of information, collaborative making of tools, and building on each others work.
+Most of the tools and teaching materials we will be using have come from this ethos, and this module aims not just ot teach technical skills but a fablab way of working and making.

+### A note on dificulty

+Some of the material we cover will be very new and difficult.
+One of the aims of the course is to help you develop a mindset and tools to help you successfully approach difficult topics.

+It's tempting to think that digital machines work at the push of a button, like sci-fi replicators.
+This is far from the case!
+They are frequently stubborn, enigmatic and require lots of messy hands-on work to get from the thing you see on screen to a thing you can hold in your hands.

+Reflecting on the things you find difficult, and the steps you take to overcome obstacles will be at the core of your documentation.

+It will make your life easier if you prepare for seeions by watching/reading some of the introductory material.
+Not least, this will introduce you to some of the new language you will need to understand, so you're not hearing it for the first time on Tuesday afternoons.
+By the end of the course, you will be able to talk about kerf, z-hop, chip-forming and draft angles with confidence :wink:

 ### Documentation and assessment